gh-viewer/book/adding-authentication.md

   return new Environment({ network, store })
 }
 ```

-To achieve this, we'll create a new file, `EnvironmentProvider.js`, in the `src/components` folder:
+Now let's create a create a new file, `EnvironmentProvider.js`, in the `src/components` folder:

 ```js
 // @flow